 The whole technical analysis on Forex is based on the statement that the history on the market repeats, therefore, a trader observes the same type of events of similar trading situations from time to time.
-Forex pattern is a graphic template which makes it possible to predict further price movement on the market.
+Forex chart pattern is a graphic template that makes it possible to predict further price movement on the market.
 That is why it’s important to be able to recognize them in time.

 Reversal chart pattern means that the currency pair (or any other financial instrument) is already at its peak, followed by a reversal.
 In the future, the price will move in the opposite direction and this is the right time to make deals.

 Thus, when a continuation pattern of the trend appears, it is necessary to open orders in the direction of the old trend, and when a reversal pattern appears, open orders against it, in a new trend.
-In this article, we will focus on the most popular, reliable and relevant reversal chart pattern on the Forex market.

 Head and Shoulders Pattern